kampersanda/sif-embedding/examples/tutorial/README.md

 1. Word embeddings
 2. Unigram language models

-This library employs [finalfusion](https://docs.rs/finalfusion/) and [wordfreq](https://docs.rs/wordfreq/latest/wordfreq/) for these components, respectively.
+Here, we describe how to use [finalfusion](https://docs.rs/finalfusion/) and [wordfreq](https://docs.rs/wordfreq/latest/wordfreq/) for these components, respectively.
-You can prepare pretrained models as follows.
+You can prepare the pre-trained models as follows.

 ### Word embeddings